Bitcoin vs Ethereum

 What makes Bitcoin and Ethereum similar?

 • Both coins are valuable.
-At the time of writing, Bitcoin and Ethereum are the number one and two coins respectively in terms of market cap.
+At the time of writing, Bitcoin and Ether are the number one and two coins respectively in terms of market cap.
 They're the world's biggest and most valuable cryptocurrencies.

 Proof-of-work is required to make sure a blockchain runs smoothly and to prevent the misrepresentation of data, such as using the same cryptocurrency for two different payments.